Projects About

 Phase 3.1 · Defining the first usable version

-Before adding tracking, community or deeper personalisation, MealClub needed to prove that contextual guidance could reduce decision friction.
-The first version focuses on helping users identify a need, receive a relevant meal suggestion, understand why it fits and save or plan it for later use.
+Before adding tracking, community or deeper personalisation, the first version focuses on helping users identify a need, receive a relevant meal suggestion, understand why it fits and save or plan it for later use.

 1